• Skip to primary navigation

 Why does this happen?

-When you blow air down the straw it travels to the end and pushes its way out, taking the rocket straw segment with it as it moves.
-The harder you blow into the straw the more energy the air has and the further your rocket will fly!
+When you blow air down the straw, it travels to the end and pushes its way out, taking the rocket straw segment with it as it moves.
+The harder you blow into the straw, the more energy the air has and the further the rocket will fly!

 Change the trajectory

-What happens to your straw rocket if you point it straight up?
+Find out what happens to the straw rocket if you point it straight up.
 How far does it fly?
 Does it fly differently if you point it horizontally?

-There are two forces acting on the straw rocket.
-Gravity is pulling it down while the force from you blowing the straw is pushing it forward.
+Two forces are acting on the straw rocket.
+Gravity is pulling it down while the force from the air blown down the straw is pushing it forward.
 These two forces combined give a curved movement.
 A real rocket needs to overcome the gravitational force downwards.

-Add some weight to your straw rocket and see if that affects how far it travels, you could use cardboard instead of paper for the rocket or add paper clips!
+Add some weight to the straw rocket and see if that affects how far it travels.
+You could use cardboard instead of paper for the rocket or add paper clips!

-Make lots of different themes for your straw shooters, Red Ted Art has some beautiful summer themed straw shooters!
+Make lots of different themes for your straw rockets.
+Red Ted Art has some beautiful summer themed straw shooters that work in the same way.

 More Rocket Science for Kids